pvnovarese/anchorectl-pipeline/README.md

 	- Use an Anchore username and password, and set the ID of the credential to “AnchoreJenkinsUser”.

-## Part 2: Get Syft
-We can download the binaries directly into our bind mount directory we created we spun up the jenkins container:

-`curl -sSfL https://raw.githubusercontent.com/anchore/syft/main/install.sh | sudo sh -s -- -b /tmp/jenkins-data`

-## Part 3: A Simple Image Scan
+## Part 2: A Simple Image Scan

 Now we’ll set up a simple package stoplist with syft:

 - Fork this repo
 - edit the Jenkinsfile and set ANCHORE_URL to your appropriate API endpoint
 - From the jenkins main page, select “New Item”
-- Name it “Anchore Pipeline Scanning”
+- Name it “Anchore Demo with CLI”
 - Choose “pipeline” and click “OK”
 - On the configuration page, scroll down to “Pipeline”
 - For “Definition,” select “Pipeline script from SCM”
 - For “SCM,” select “git”
-- For “Repository URL,” paste in the URL of your forked github repo e.g. https://github.com/pvnovarese/anchore-pipeline-scanning (with your github user ID)
+- For “Repository URL,” paste in the URL of your forked github repo e.g. https://github.com/pvnovarese/anchore-pipeline-no-plugin (with your github user ID)
 - Click “Save”
 - You’ll now be at the top-level project page.
 Click “Build Now”

 Jenkins will check out the repo and build an image using the provided Dockerfile.
 This image will be a simple copy of the alpine base image with curl added.
 Once the image is built, Jenkins will call Syft, analyze the image, send the results to the Anchore instance, re-tag the image as "prod," push the prod tag to Docker Hub, and then delete the images locally.

-## Part 4: Check for CVEs with Grype (optional)
-There is a companion repo and demo for Anchore Grype here: https://github.com/pvnovarese/jenkins-grype-demo

-## Part 5: Cleanup
+## Part 3: Cleanup
 - Kill the jenkins container (it will automatically be removed since we specified --rm when we created it):
 	`pvn@gyarados /home/pvn> docker kill jenkins`
 - Remove the jenkins-data directory from /tmp